The Emotional Lives of Teenagers: Raising Connected, Capable, and Compassionate Adolescents

 Check in after several hours or next day

-Process 2: Helping Teens Develop Problem-Solving Skills
+Helping Teens Develop Problem-Solving Skills

 Teach teens to break down problems into changeable and unchangeable components, focusing energy on what they can control.